Priority Areas of the

 Corporate Taxes:

-Businesses that make profits at the end of a financial year are to pay
+Businesses that make profits at the end of a financial year are

-un-audited accounts, whichever is greater) except where a company is
+turnover of un-audited accounts, whichever is greater) except

-exempted as in the case of companies that are issued with the Special
+where a company is exempted as in the case of companies that are

-Investment Certificate or Free Zones Licence.
+issued with the Special Investment Certificate or Free Zones Licence.

 Personal Income Tax:

 This tax is payable by all businesses to the Treasury.
-It is the tax
+It is the

-earning of an employee
+the net earning of an employee.

 Payroll Tax:

-There is a payroll tax in respect of every non-citizen employed in The
+There is a payroll tax in respect of every non-citizen employed

-1st day of January each year.
-This tax applies to all categories of
+later than the 1st day of January each year.
+This tax applies

-non-Gambians except those granted an exemption and those in the public
+and those in the public sector.

 Tax on Contractor: